Frequently asked questions about the NSRI:

 It will examine an extensive range of factors that may impact on scholars engagement in Responsible Research Practices and Questionable Research Practices.

-What do we mean when we use the term Responsible Research Practices (RRPs) and Questionable Research Practices (QRP)?
+What do we mean by Responsible Research Practices (RRPs) and Questionable Research Practices (QRP)?

 In the NSRI we have intentionally chosen to use the term RRP's and QRP's for research misbehaviors.
 We have chosen QRPs as a "misbehavior" in one disciplinary field may not be a misbehavior in another field or may be irrelevant.
 For example: not publishing a valid negative study is not relevant in the field of qualitative research where there are no such explicit distinctions between “positive” and “negative” results.
 For this reason, the term QRP is more applicable to all disciplinary fields the NSRI targets than using the term detrimental as what is 'detrimental' differs by disciplinary field.